Immortal Beloved (1994 film): Plot

 When Ludwig van Beethoven dies, his assistant and close friend Schindler deals with his last will and testament.
 It reads that his estate, music and affairs will be left to his "immortal beloved," but there remains a question as to who is Beethoven's "immortal beloved," an unnamed woman mentioned in one of his letters.
 Schindler embarks on a quest to find out and meets the women whom he had known played a part in Ludwig's life.

-Schindler first meets with Giulietta Giucciardi, who had been a piano student of Beethoven's when she was a young, unmarried woman and had fallen in love with him.
+Schindler first meets with Giulietta Guicciardi, who had been a piano student of Beethoven's when she was a young, unmarried woman and had fallen in love with him.
 In flashback, we see that – despite Giulietta's father's disapproval – she intends to marry Beethoven, who has proposed to her.
 She attempts to gain her father's consent by proving that, despite rumors to the contrary, Beethoven can still play music, and hides with her father while the composer plays their new pianoforte, believing he is alone.
 When he discovers Giulietta and her father, he is furious, feeling betrayed.
 He cuts ties with her and storms out.
 She calls after him to apologize, and only then realizes that Beethoven is deaf.

 Schindler next meets Anna-Marie Erdödy, who took Beethoven in after becoming outraged with the audience mocking him at a poor performance, as the composer, now completely deaf, had become unable to properly conduct the orchestra.
 Anna-Marie's young son is killed during Napoleon's attack on Vienna and Beethoven comforts her in her grief, leading to a love affair, but she denies being his "immortal beloved."